-Rabbits are more active, playful during the night and early morning, and they make noise and play around the house or yard at night and morning.
+Rabbits are more active and playful during the night and early morning, making noise and playing around the house or yard at night and morning.
 Rabbits have dreams.
-Maybe this is a wonder, but yes, rabbits dream like humans, and they can assume things.
+Maybe this is a wonder, but rabbits dream like humans, and they can assume things.

-If you want to make your rabbit active and cheerful all the time, try to keep them awake in a day and play around them to do the same and develop a habit of sleeping at night.
+If you want to keep your rabbit active and cheerful all the time, try to keep them awake during the day, play around them to do the same, and develop a habit of sleeping at night.

-Sleeping with open eyes makes you a little confusing you might not get if your rabbit is sleeping or awake.
+Sleeping with open eyes confuses you; you might not get if your rabbit is sleeping or awake.
 If you feel they’re not even moving, so it means they are sleeping.

 Does Rabbit grind affect their health?

-Grinding rabbits can make you worried about the rabbit’s health, and if it comes to the unpleasant behavior of rabbits, it may have a health issue.
+Grinding rabbits can make you worried about the rabbit’s health.
+If it comes to the unpleasant behavior of rabbits, it may have a health issue.

-- Rabbits are fond of food they like to eat, and when you don’t give them food at the right time, or they refuse to eat, maybe they have toothaches which can make rabbits lazy and less active.
+- Rabbits are fond of food they like to eat, and when you don’t give them food at the right time or refuse to eat, maybe they have toothaches that can make rabbits lazy and less active.

-keep them healthy and happy.
+Keep them healthy and happy.
 A vet can help your rabbit to stop teeth grinding.
-If you feel that the grinding is a little weird or not a normal behavior of your rabbit, so it is better to take expert advice.
-You can contact your vet and ask them to check your rabbit you can share the changes in your rabbit’s behavior.
+If you feel that the grinding is a little weird or not a normal behavior of your rabbit, it is better to take expert advice.
+You can contact your vet and ask them to check your rabbit; you can share the changes in your rabbit’s behavior.

 Suppose the grinding of rabbits is because of emotion, so you can treat them well at home by diverting their mood.
 Try to help them feel they have a family bond with you as a pet to feel cheerful to have your attention.

-The vet will help your rabbit to the grinding teeth and treat it well if the rabbit has any health issue, so the vet will check-up and give good treatment to your rabbit.
+The vet will help your rabbit with the grinding teeth and treat it well if the rabbit has any health issues, so the vet will check up and treat your rabbit well.

-Suppose you have any animal as a pet, so you need to take them to the vet frequently once in 2 months.
-Checking up on your pet’s body is essential as a pet can’t tell verbally, so we can try to
+Suppose you have an animal as a pet, so you need to take them to the vet frequently, once in 2 months.
+Checking up on your pet’s body is essential as a pet can’t tell verbally, so we can try to.

-Suppose your rabbit is grinding teeth because of having a health problem or any emotion-related problem, so you can help your rabbit to get relief and relaxation.
+Suppose your rabbit is grinding teeth because of a health or emotion-related problem, so you can help your rabbit get relief and relaxation.
 As pets get attached to their owner, they need their attention, and if they don’t get it, they will be lonely, so you can try to spend more time with your pet rabbit.

 You can play with rabbits as they like to chase.
-Playing can make them feel happy, and if your rabbit wants to relax, keep your rabbits on their lap and play some peaceful music and pat them on the rabbit head smoothly and gently as rabbit likes to sleep so they will like it having a good time with you.
+Playing can make them feel happy.
+If your rabbit wants to relax, keep your rabbit on their lap and play some peaceful music and pat them on the rabbit head smoothly and gently; rabbit likes to sleep, so they will like it has a good time with you.
 Having a pet is a responsible, and you need to take care of them as a kid.
 They become part of your family, and family needs time though spending time with your pet can make them happy.
 Rabbits don’t like when they get ignored by the owner.

-How to find if the grind is regular or dire?
+How to find out if the grind is regular or dire?